 Innovation Happens Here

 A sense of innovation permeates the school.
 It’s an outlook we prize, encourage and reward.
-We have an Impact & Innovation fund that grants startup capital to people (students, faculty or staff) with promising ideas.
 We have an entire center devoted to policy, leadership, innovation and service.
 We offer a yearlong class on innovation in government.
 There’s even an interdisciplinary student group focused solely on social innovation.

 Sanford is one of the first in the country to offer a course for policy students on human centered design.
 Duke students learn in partnership with Durham city and county government personnel.